mwilliamson/funk/doc/funk.rst

 .. function:: allows(method_name)

-    Similar to :func:`funk.expects`, expect that the method can be called any number of times, including none.
+    Similar to :func:`funk.expects`, except that the method can be called any number of times, including none.

 .. module:: funk.call